shawnmckinney/apache-fortress-demo/README.md

  It provides directions to download the source package from githut, and generate a java document that contains the actual installation instructions.

-## Prerequisites for target machine:
+## Prerequisites for target environment:
 1. Debian or Redhat Liunx machine with OpenSSL installed.
 2. Java 7 (or greater) sdk
 3. Git